 Committed to ensuring that visitors leave the future Museum with new insights into the important and exciting role of the USCG as a leader in innovation, the National Coast Guard Museum Association was delighted to receive a $75,000 grant from The Richard Lounsbery Foundation to further the foundation's mission of investing in novel projects and forward-thinking ideas that strengthen children's performance in Science, Technology, Engineering and Math (STEM) disciplines.

-Known as the Museum Education Initiative (MEI), the effort will provide the blueprint for an enlightened visitor experience through STEM-learning objectives and interactive exhibits that will be integrated into the building and exhibit design.
+Known as the Museum Education Initiative (MEI), the effort provided the blueprint for an engaging visitor experience through STEM-learning objectives and interactive exhibits that will be integrated into the building and exhibit design.

 MEI members from across the Nation include USCG historians, exhibit designers, and subject matter experts, who are working together through a series of workshops, panels and community forums to design learning experiences in three areas of exploration: